adonisjs/v6-docs/content/docs/http/assets_bundling_encore.md

 ## Setup SASS, Less, and Stylus

-To configure the CSS pre-processors, you must uncomment the following lines of code inside the `webpack.config.js`
+To configure the CSS pre-processors, you must uncomment the following lines of code inside the `webpack.config.cjs`

 ```ts
 // Enables SASS